natalie-poulson/Project-01/README.md

 * A "List" page that shows all the bars and restaurants on the map and basic information about them
 * User can toggle between "Map" and "List" views

-## Unsolved Problems...
-* List page creates duplicate listings on each click
-* Initial map load doesn't show pins (moved to inside a click on the map function)

 ## Still to Come...
 * Add form validation to "Year Opened" in user submission form